 It is less extensive but is continuously improving for German, Russian, Portuguese, Polish, Romanian, Czech, Greek, Turkish, Chinese, Japanese, Korean, and Arabic.

-excellent dictionary for different languages.
-It’s especially useful for
+Leo is an excellent dictionary for different languages.
+It’s especially useful for German.

 See below for the language pairs Leo supports.